gaffe23/gaffe-ota2/switchy/README.md

 	 80484df:       88 55 ff                mov    BYTE PTR [ebp-0x1],dl
 	[...]

 From `objdump`'s disassembly, we can see that the opcode bytes for the instruction `xor eax,ecx` are `31 c8`.
-We want to overwrite this pattern of bytes with `90 90` throughout the program code.
-This will replace `xor eax,ecx` with two `nop` instructions.
+We want to overwrite this pattern of bytes with `90 90` throughout the program.
+This will replace `xor eax,ecx` with two `nop` instructions, which will remove the XOR operations entirely from the program.

-To do that, I create a copy of the file and open it up in `vim`.
-Then, I use `vim` and the `xxd` command to obtain a hex dump of the program, and patch it.
+To do that, I create a copy of the binary and open it up in `vim`.
+Then, I use `vim` and `xxd` together to obtain a hex dump of the program, and make modifications to it.
+Then I convert the hex dump back to raw binary, and save the patched version of the program.
 Here are the steps I use:

 * Create a new copy of the file so that we still have access to the original one: `cp 7fcdb7907692cbd6ea87600ab11377b3 patched`